vishalnandagopal/ritter-bot/README.md

 ### API Keys

-Create a file name `ritter-bot.env` in the root directory.
-Put your [Twitter API keys](https://developer.twitter.com/en/portal/dashboard) in it.
+Get the API keys for your Twitter account from the [Twitter Developer Dashboard](https://developer.twitter.com/en/portal/dashboard).

-You need to put the following keys in the `ritter-bot.env` file (preferably in the same format):
+If you want to store the keys in a `.env` file, Create a file name `ritter-bot.env` in the root directory.
+Put your keys in the same file (preferably in the same format):

 ```
 Bearer_Token=